 Do not use the graft in the presence of any contraindication.
-The graft is contraindicated where the graft is intended as structural support in the skeletal system.
-Other conditions representing relative contraindication include:
+Other conditions representing relative contraindication include

 - severe vascular or neurological disease

 - uncontrolled diabetes

 - severe degenerative disease

-- pregnancy

 - uncooperative patients who cannot or will not follow post-operative instruction, including individuals who abuse drugs and/or alcohol

 - hypercalcemia, abnormal calcium metabolism

 - existing acute or chronic infections, especially at the site of the operation

 - inflammatory bone disease such as osteomyelitis

 - malignant tumors

 - severely impaired renal function.